Mount Emily Lumber Co. 1: History

-After the COVID-19 pandemic happened, the Prineville Railway notified the OHS that, although they were pleased to have had the honor of storing the Shay, they opted not to operate No. 1 any longer, and they requested for their lease agreement to be put to an end.
+After the COVID-19 pandemic happened, and the shay by 2021 was due for another such 1472-day inspection, the Prineville Railway notified the OHS that, although they were pleased to have had the honor of storing the Shay, they opted not to operate No. 1 any longer, and they requested for their lease agreement to be put to an end.
 Since the OHS would not be able to operate a steam engine on their own, they analyzed several options about what to do with their engine.
 After a decision was made deaccession the Shay, on April 1, 2022, the OHS issued a request for proposals while forming a committee of Railroad personnel to analyze a new owner and a new home for No. 1.
 3 proponents proposed to acquire the Shay and move it to their property.

-One of those proponents was the Oregon Rail Heritage Foundation, which was in search for an active steam engine to use to pull the annual Christmas trains on the Oregon Pacific Railroad throughout Oaks Park in Portland.
-The Foundation previously used Southern Pacific No. 4449 and Spokane, Portland and Seattle No. 700 for the trains, but their heavy weight and long rigid wheelbases cause damage to the Oregon Pacific trackage, and by 2022, both 4-8-4 engines were banned from running through Oaks Park, and because of this, the Foundation needed a smaller engine that could accommodate the Oregon Pacific line while pulling the Christmas trains.
+One of those proponents was the Oregon Rail Heritage Foundation, which was in search for an active steam engine to use to pull their annual Christmas trains (Holiday Express) on the Oregon Pacific Railroad from Portland through to Oaks Park in Sellwood.
+The Foundation previously used Southern Pacific No. 4449 and Spokane, Portland and Seattle No. 700 for the trains, but their heavy weight and long rigid wheelbases caused wear and damage to the Oregon Pacific trackage, and by 2022, both 4-8-4 engines were restricted from running on the Oregon Pacific Railroad along the Springwater Corridor through to Oaks Park.
+Because of this, the Foundation needed a smaller engine that could accommodate the Oregon Pacific Railroad line while pulling the "Holiday Express" trains.

 On August 24, 2022, an OHS meeting was held that regarded who was to be the engine’s new selected owner, with all 3 of the proponents’ properties already being examined.
 A few days later on September 1, the OHS publicly announced that ownership of Mount Emily No. 1 would permanently be transferred to the Oregon Rail Foundation.

-However, the Shay needed to be repaired before it could operate in Oaks Park, so while No. 1 continued to be stored in Prineville, the Foundation temporarily loaned Polson Logging Company No. 2 from the Albany and Eastern Railroad as a standin to pull the 2022 Christmas trains.
-After the 2022 holiday season ended, the Foundation began to plan to have No. 1 moved from Prineville to Portland and then perform a 1,472-day boiler inspection in order to have it retubed and to be recertified by the FRA.
-Once operational again, No. 1 will take over the Oaks Park Christmas trains for years to come.
+However, the Shay needs to be re-certified before it could operate along the Springwater Corridor on the Oregon Pacific Railroad to Oaks Park.
+No. 1 was previously stored in Prineville, until the Foundation had No. 1 moved from Prineville to Portland via flatcar in Feb.
+2024.
+It was moved inside the Oregon Rail Heritage Center in October 2024.
+It then will perform a 1,472-day boiler inspection in order to have it re-tubed and to be re-certified by the FRA.
+Once operational again, No. 1 will take over the annual "Holiday Express" trains, and other trips, to Oaks Park for years to come.
 The Foundation also plans on using No. 1 as a historic example in educating the public about how logging railroads played an important role in the logging industry of the Pacific Northwest.